openghg/openghg/doc/source/tutorials/local/Analysing_data/Working_with_co2.rst

 As in the previous tutorial, multiple fluxes can be linked to your ``ModelScenario`` object if required.
-This can include additional high frequency (<24 hourly) or low frequency flux data.
+This can include additional high frequency (less than 24 hourly) or low frequency flux data.
 In this case we have added monthly “fossil fuel” emissions:

 .. code:: ipython3